Akhokhele-Madikwa/ST10524395_PROG5121_PART1/README.md

 ### Password Validation
 Ensure that password is >= 8 , has a capital letter , a number and a special character

-- Cell Phone Number Validation
+### Cell Phone Number Validation
+Ensure that cell phone number has the correct international code (+27)

 ---